-Recent accounting pronouncements issued: In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the FASB Emerging Issues Task Force).
-ASU No. 2016-15 provides guidance on how certain cash receipts and cash payments should be presented and classified in the statement of cash flows with the objective of reducing existing diversity in practice with respect to these items.
-ASU No. 2016-15 will be effective for the Foundation on January 1, 2019.
+Adopted accounting pronouncements: Effective January 1, 2019, the Foundation adopted Accounting Standards Update (ASU) No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
+This pronouncement provided guidance on how certain cash receipts and cash payments should be presented and classified in the statement of cash flows with the objective of reducing existing diversity in practice with respect to these items.
+The adoption of this ASU did not have a material impact on the consolidated financial statements as of December 31, 2019.

-In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force), which provides guidance on the presentation of restricted cash or restricted cash equivalents in the statement of cash flows.
-ASU No. 2016-18 will be effective for the Foundation beginning on January 1, 2019.
-ASU No. 2016-18 must be applied using a retrospective transition method with early adoption permitted.
+Effective January 1, 2019, the Foundation adopted ASU No. 2016-18 Statement of Cash Flows (Topic 230): Restricted Cash.
+This pronouncement provided guidance on the presentation of restricted cash or restricted cash equivalents in the statement of cash flows.
+The adoption of this ASU did not have a material impact on the consolidated financial statements as of December 31, 2019.